 Set the thermostat zones on "Furnace" mode, and adjust each interior zone temperature setting as desired.
-The separate Oasis System switches must be turned on, and the water temperature in the Oasis System must be up to temperature for the basement heat to work.
+The separate Oasis System must be turned on via the Oasis control panel, SilverLeaf touchscreen, or KIB touch panel (2024 and newer coaches), and the water temperature in the Oasis System must be up to temperature for the basement heat to work.